uclaradio/uclaradio.com/README.md

 `./public`: everything we have public on the site.
 For your images, JavaScript, CSS, HTML and what have you

 `./views`: Jade templates.
-Right now many front-end pages are in Jade, hopefully we will redesign them in React soon
+Right now many front-end pages are in Jade, hopefully we will redesign them in Javascript soon

 `./react`: React front-end pages.
 Reusable components like UI elements are in `/react/components`

-###### Using Routes
+##### Using Routes

 This segment from `./routes/api.js` is a good example of how routes and data models work:
 ```javascript